mpc-physical-science/2023-Summer-Interns/03-Graph-Kinetic-Energy/README.md

 - labels for the graph, x-axis and y-axis

 There are several graphing libraries available for python, I like the looks of [plotly](https://plotly.com/python/) for adding interactivity down the line.

-## Installation
-1. Terminal - `conda install -c conda-forge -c plotly jupyter-dash`
-1. Restart Jupyterlab

-## Example: plotly.ipynb
-Examine the example code the *plotly* notebook to solve some of the objectives.